jekil/awesome-hacking/_pages/index.rst

 Fuzzing
 -------

+- `Construct <http://construct.readthedocs.org>`_ - Declarative data structures for python that allow symmetric parsing and building.
+- `Fusil <http://fusil.readthedocs.io/>`_ - A Python library used to write fuzzing programs.
+It helps to start process with a prepared environment (limit memory, environment variables, redirect stdout, etc.), start network client or server, and create mangled files.
 - `Fuzzbox <https://github.com/iSECPartners/fuzzbox>`_ - A multi-codec media fuzzing tool.
 - `Netzob <https://github.com/netzob/netzob>`_ - Netzob is an opensource tool for reverse engineering, traffic generation and fuzzing of communication protocols.
 - `Sulley <https://github.com/OpenRCE/sulley>`_ - Fuzzer development and fuzz testing framework consisting of multiple extensible components.
 - `TAOF <https://sourceforge.net/projects/taof/>`_ - The Art of Fuzzing, including ProxyFuzz, a man-in-the-middle non-deterministic network fuzzer.
+- `Windows IPC Fuzzing Tools <https://www.nccgroup.trust/us/about-us/resources/windows-ipc-fuzzing-tools/>`_ - A collection of tools used to attack applications that use Windows Interprocess Communication mechanisms.
 - `Zulu <https://github.com/nccgroup/Zulu.git>`_ - A fuzzer designed for rapid prototyping that normally happens on a client engagement where something needs to be fuzzed within tight timescales.

 Mobile